NathanDunning/Visualising-Transport-Networks/documentation/Handover Documentation/Project Transition Plan/Project Transition Plan.md

 Is the deployment process (to Heroku) part of the transition plan?
 I don't believe it is part of the project scope.

-#### Non-technical Resources
+**Non-technical Assumptions**

-It is assumed that the person(s) who will continue the development of this project will have experience in the following technical areas.
+It is assumed that the person(s) who will continue the development of this project will have experience in the following non-technical areas.

-1. The person(s) should have an interest in analysing different modes of transport and the current state of traffic flow on major city networks in New Zealand.
+1. The person(s) should have an interest in data analysis and visualisation.

+2. The person(s) should be interested in helping improve the transport system in New Zealand.

-2. The person(s) should have strong communication, decision-making, and teamwork skills so that they can interact effectively with the client.
+3. The person(s) should have strong communication, decision-making, and teamwork skills so that they can interact effectively with the client.

-3. The person(s) should have strong time-management skills so that they can manage the remainder of the project scope effectively.
+4. The person(s) should have strong time-management skills so that they can manage the remainder of the project scope effectively.

-`To be clarified`

-Is this section supposed to consider risks?
-I'm not sure if my answer to this section is what is expected.
+5. The person(s) should understand and follow the policy of the stakeholders.

 ### Organisational

 <!-- _Technical and non-technical organisational support required on the part of both parties for project transition to be completed.
 Note that "success" means project integration or addition (see below for definitions)._ -->

-#### Technical Support

-The following items require technical organisational support on the part of both parties, the team, and the client, for project transition to be completed.
+The following items require organisational support on the part of both parties; the team, and the client, for project transition to be completed.

+**Technical Organisation**

 1. The transition of the project code and code documentation hosted on GitLab.

 2. The transition of the project application as deployed on Heroku.

-#### Non-technical Support

-The following items require non-technical organisational support on the part of both parties, the team, and the client, for project transition to be completed.
+**Non-technical Organisation**

 1. The transition of the handover and supporting documents.